 In England's far northeast there is a river.
-Its waters are calm, not pristine but not particularly befouled; the air is silent.
-From heart to mouth there is little traffic upon it: perhaps a little patrol boat nosing around, or a massive tanker that sleeps in its dock.
-Someone, at some moment, might be fishing along its banks.
-It is far removed from the crowded, noisy, money-spinning concentration of madness that is London and England's southeast: in the cold, the wet and the wind of what one Conservative MP recently disdained as the 'desolate north'.
+Its waters are calm, not pristine but not particularly befouled.
+The air is silent.
+From heart to mouth there is little traffic upon it: perhaps a little patrol boat nosing around, or a massive tanker asleep on its banks.
+Someone, at some moment, might be fishing in it.
+It is far removed from the crowded, noisy, money-spinning concentration of madness that is London and England's southeast, in the cold, the wet and the wind of what one Conservative MP recently disdained as the 'desolate north'.

 |The former Baltic flour mills, now a museum of contemporary art.|

-The Tyne collects water from two tributaries at Hexham, and flows through what were once some of England's major coalfields.
-For hundreds of years, until the 20th century collapse of the British coal industry, the Tyne was a principal outlet for coal exports.
-It flows on east, separating the city centre of Newcastle on its north bank from Gateshead on the south, itself a traditional centre of coal mining, ironworks and heavy industry.
-Much of this supported the massive shipyards and commercial docks along the Tyne's lower reaches, making the Tyne in its day one of the foremost shipbuilding centres in the world.
-Further along its banks are towns like Jarrow, which grew up on this industry and whose monastery was the home of the Venerable Bede, the celebrated 7th-8th century writer, monk and historian; and Wallsend, the eastern extremity of Hadrian's Wall.
+The Tyne collects water from two tributaries at Hexham and flows through what were once England's mightiest coalfields.
+For hundreds of years, until the 20th century collapse of the British coal industry, the Tyne was the principal outlet for its export.
+It flows on east, separating the city centre of Newcastle on its north bank from Gateshead on the south, the latter itself a traditional centre of coal mining, ironworks and heavy industry.
+These supported the massive shipyards and commercial docks along the Tyne's lower reaches, making the Tyne in its day one of the foremost shipbuilding centres in the world.
+Further along its banks are towns like Jarrow, whose monastery was the home of the Venerable Bede, the celebrated 7th-8th century writer, monk and historian; and Wallsend, the eastern extremity of Hadrian's Wall.

-Finally it discharges into the North Sea between North and South Shields, where two piers stick out into Tynemouth like stone lips to ease the tricky navigation in and out.
+Finally it discharges into the North Sea between North and South Shields, where two piers stick out liike stone lips into the Tynemouth to ease the tricky navigation in and out.
 South Shields is home to what is considered Britain's first established Muslim community: Yemenis, descended from sailors in the 1890s who served in the British navy out of Aden.
-They endured racist prejudice and discrimination until the mid-20th century, when attitudes finally began to soften; and their mosque experienced a visit from the boxer Muhammed Ali, when he had one of his marriages blessed there in 1977.
+They endured racist prejudice and discrimination until the mid-20th century, when attitudes finally began to soften, and their mosque experienced a visit from the boxer Muhammed Ali when he had one of his marriages blessed there in 1977.